Skip to content

 I was initially brought on for UI Design, but over time my role evolved into what we now call Product Design, spanning everything from visual design to component systems and behavior analytics.

-I can’t share details due to NDA (😮💨), but here’s the gist of my two years at Shopflix:
+I can’t share details due to the NDA, but here’s the gist of my 2.5 years at Shopflix:

 Year 1

-But I developed something unique: an architecture where entire pages function as reusable components.
-Instead of just designing buttons and cards, I made complete pages that I could drop into any flow, ensuring all user journeys would always display the latest version.
-This solved a major development issue: devs might start working on a feature many months after I designed it, and by then there could be updates to pages within that flow.
-Before this approach, developers kept accidentally rolling back each other’s work because each person was looking at a different version!
+I turned complete pages into components (with variables) that I could drop into any flow, ensuring all user journeys would always display the latest version.
+This solved a major issue: developers would often start working on a feature many months after I’d designed it, and by then there were updates to pages within that flow.
+Before this approach, they kept accidentally rolling back each other’s work because each person was looking at a different version!

 Here’s the component system in action: